 January 6, 2020

 While you may not be familiar with the term specifically, you probably already rely on glycine every day to strengthen your body and, frankly, allow it to work properly.

 What is glycine used for?
 This amino acid is essential for many different muscle, cognitive and metabolic functions.
 It helps break down and transport nutrients like glycogen and fat to be used by cells for energy.
 In the process, it supports your muscular, immune, digestive and nervous systems.

-In the human body, glycine is found in high concentrations in the skin, connective tissues of the joints and muscle tissue.
-One of the key amino acids used to form collagen and gelatin, glycine can be found in bone broth and other protein sources.
+In the human body, glycine is found in high concentrations in the skin, connective tissues of the joints, and muscle tissue.
+As one of the key amino acids used to form collagen and gelatin, glycine can be found in bone broth, some types of meat, and other protein sources.
 In fact, glycine (along with many other nutrients like proline and arginine) is part of what gives “superfood” bone broth its amazing healing abilities.

 Some of the many health benefits of glycine include:

 - helping build lean muscle mass